Floating is letting go of all of your senses…resting your body; exploring your mind and soul.

 - Don’t shave for at least 24 hours beforehand.
 (However, shaving your face is usually not a problem.)

-- Show up a few minutes early to relax in our lobby before your float.
+- Show up a at least fifteen minutes early for your first float, or as early as you like thereafter, to receive and introduction to floating and relax in our lobby before your float.
 Peruse our books on floating and enjoy some complimentary tea.

 - Parking is available for you in our small parking lot.
 Please feel free to park in the lot directly in front of The Float Shoppe, however, take care in pulling in as there is a steep incline that may scrape the bottom of some cars.
 If there are no spots, on-street parking is available throughout the neighborhood–however, at times hard to find.